Protein Powder: Yes or No?

 The best protein powders I've found are made from organic hemp, brown rice or pea protein.
 And most of them also include a few 'superfoods' and all-natural flavouring ingredients, such as stevia, vanilla bean powder, cinnamon, cacao powder, coconut milk powder etc.

 Personally, I have found many to be gritty, overly sweet and sickly, and even leave me feeling bloated and just icky (definitely not what we want!), while others have a great taste and texture, and leave me feeling great!
 I suggest trying and testing them out to find one YOU personally enjoy, if you're looking for a protein powder.
-Some brands that I like are: Prana On, Bare Blends, Vida Glow, Coast Nutrition and Sunwarrior.
+Some brands that I like are: Prana On, Bare Blends, Botanika Blends, Happy Way and Macro Mike.

-The one I am currently using the most, Coast Nutrition 'Daily' in vanilla flavour, for example, only has pea protein, natural vanilla flavour and stevia as ingredients.
-It also makes smoothies super creamy, fluffy and tastes like white chocolate in my opinion!
+The one I am currently using the most, is the ‘Vanilla Cake Batter' from Botanika Blends, which is made from all natural ingredients and also includes digestive enzymes, making it easy on the digestive system (no bloating or gas!!).
+It also makes smoothies super creamy and tastes absolutely delicious!
 I also love that the company is honest, educated and down-to-earth.
-They've even been kind enough to give me a discount code "NATURALLYNINA" to share with you all, to get 10% OFF and FREE shipping if you'd like to try out this protein, which I definitely recommend if you're looking for one (and this isn't sponsored by the way!).
+They've even been kind enough to give me a discount code "NINA15" to share with you all if you'd like to try out this protein, which I definitely recommend if you're looking for one (and this isn't sponsored by the way!).

 Another important thing to note, studies show that it is much more beneficial for muscle growth and maintenance to spread out protein intake throughout the day (such as roughy 20-25g every few hours), rather than having a large hit in one go by loading up on protein powder, and not having much protein the rest of the day.
 Too much protein isn't good for you either.
 The extra protein that isn't used by the body just gets peed out, and places strain on the kidneys to eliminate the breakdown products.